-As children, with my parents we would always have Wigilia (Christmas Eve) with our grandparents, uncle, aunt and older cousins around a huge table in their old house.
-We would furtively look under the tree at the end of the table – (invariably we were sat as far away as possible), to see what Christmas presents were labelled for us.
+As children, we would always have Wigilia (Christmas Eve) with our grandparents around a huge table in their old house, with our parents, uncle, aunt, older cousins and sometimes guests.
+All evening we would furtively look under the tree at the end of the table – (invariably we were sat as far away as possible), to see what Christmas presents were labelled for us.
 They always came from Aniołek (the Angel) and I just accepted it wholeheartedly.
 The beauty of this was that I never had that ‘aha’ moment that Aniołek doesn’t exist – after all, angels do exist don’t they?

 Three Poles, four opinions

-I ran a quiz to see who brings the presents. Św.
-Mikołaj ( Santa, St. Nicholas) came out top but I was happy to see that Aniołek hasn’t been made redundant and still came to a few people as did Gwiazdor.
+I ran a quiz amongst friends to see who brings the presents. Św.
+Mikołaj ( Santa, St. Nicholas) came out top but I was happy to see that Aniołek hasn’t been made redundant and still comes to a few people as did the traditional Gwiazdor.

-As seen on the map, the differences correspond roughly to the partitions of Poland in the 19th Century, after all just as American culture has influenced modern Poland with Santa, 123 years under foreign rule played its part. Św.
+As seen on the map following larger research, the differences correspond roughly to the partitions of Poland in the 19th Century.
+After all, just as American culture has influenced modern Poland with Santa, 123 years under foreign rule played its part. Św.
 Mikołaj (St. Nicholas) still comes on his feast day 6th December, (now called Mikołajki) with sweets and small gifts.
 I personally don’t understand how he comes again on 24th bringing larger presents but contemporary Poles accept this without question.
 6th December is clearly a trial run, perhaps a way to ensure children behave!
 I was always threatened with Św.
-Mikołaj leaving me a rózga (stick) instead of presents if I didn’t behave but I’m not sure if that is still the case.
+Mikołaj leaving me a rózga (stick) instead of presents if I didn’t behave but perhaps that’s no longer the case.

 Aniołek (the angel)

-For families who come from Wielkopolska and Podkarpacie (southern Poland and the lower Mountain region) but also previously Wołyń (Volynhia now in Ukraine) or the Kresy (Broderland areas) it’s the Aniołek who visits children during the Wigilia supper.
-These areas were previously in the Austro-Hungarian Empire.
-The Aniołek cannot be seen in physical form and therefore is unnoticed by those around the table, returning quickly to his Kingdom of Heaven.
+For families in Wielkopolska (southern Poland) and Podkarpacie (the lower Mountain region) it’s the Aniołek who visits children during the Wigilia supper.
+Also previously in Wołyń (Volynhia now in Ukraine) or the Kresy (Broderland areas).
+These areas had been part of the Austro-Hungarian Empire.
+The Aniołek cannot be seen in physical form and is therefore unnoticed by those around the table, returning quickly to his Kingdom of Heaven.

-Gwiazdor (the star man) is a character from the traditional travelling Nativity plays and the Gwiazda (star) they carried.
-Dressed in a sheepskin and fur hat, he was sent from the Bethlehem star and would also bring a rózga (stick) for children who hadn’t behaved, which sounds quite familiar to me so some traditions have merged over time.
-Gwiazdor might be familiar to those of you with origins in the Kaszuby (northern- most Poland), Lower Śląsk (Silesian) regions, some areas of Kujawy(north central Poland) and Lubusz lands around the Oder river.
+Gwiazdor (the Star Man) is a character from the traditional travelling Nativity plays and the Gwiazda (star) they carried.
+Dressed in a sheepskin and fur hat, he is sent from the Bethlehem star.
+He also used to bring a rózga (stick) for children who hadn’t behaved, so some traditions have merged over time.
+Gwiazdor might be familiar if you have origins in the Kaszuby (northern- most Poland), Lower Śląsk (Silesian) regions, Kujawy(north central Poland) and Lubusz lands around the Oder river.

 Sometimes Gwiazdor was accompanied by Józef with a long beard and moustache, checking if the children knew their prayers.
 Villagers would dress up as the Gwiazdor and visit households – he seems quite a scary character with a mask for a face but I think he was meant to be so, coming from a different world with origins in pre-Christian times.
 Other children are visited by the Bethlehem star.